jeff-mccommas/Angular-UI-StyleGuide/README.md

 cd Liaison-Admin-Style-Guide
 <pre> npm install</pre>
 <pre> npm start</pre>
->if you get errors,
->run this command npm installng2-bootstrap@1.0.20
 Open new terminal window and run:
 <p>This will setup a working copy of Liaison-Admin-Style-Guide on your local&nbsp;machine.</p>
 <h2 id="running-local-copy">Running local&nbsp;copy</h2>